loda-lang/loda-rust/documents/mining-on-raspberrypi.md

 # Getting the LODA-RUST miner working

 Briefly run LODA-CPP to fetch OEIS stripped file and OEIS names file.
-When these are fetched press CTRL-C to stop it.
+When these have been fetched press CTRL-C to stop it.

 ```
 euclid@raspberrypi:~ $ loda mine